 - Useful reads

-A company can sell bits of itself to people via the stock market.
-It decides how many bits – shares – it’ll offer, and how much the total share amount is worth.
-This amount is divided by the number of shares available, which makes up the share price.
+A company can sell a share of its profits and losses to people via the stock market.
+It decides how many shares (or stocks) it’ll offer, and the market decides what they’re worth.

-For example, if there are 100,000 shares available, and the total cost of buying all of them would be £100,000, each share costs £1.
-This share price goes up – or down – depending on the company’s performance.
-So, sometimes your share that you bought for £1 will be worth £0.80 and sometimes it’ll be worth £1.20.
+if there are 100,000 shares available in a particular company, and the total cost of buying all of them would be £100,000, then each share costs £1.
+This share price goes up – or down – depending on the company’s performance, how popular their sector is (retail, pharma, technology etc) and how popular the whole market is at any given time.
+So, sometimes your share that you bought for £1 could be worth £0.80 and sometimes it’ll be worth £1.20.
+Later on it could be worth £50 if the company does really well.

 When you buy shares, you become a shareholder in the company.
-That means you’re kind of like a part-owner of the company.
-A company pays out a proportion of its profits to shareholders – known as dividends – regularly, usually every six months.
+That means you’re a part-owner of the company.
+A company that is doing well tends to pay out a proportion of its profits to shareholders – known as dividends – on a regular basis,.
+It’s usually every six months that shareholders get a pay-out.

-The total amount of money you’ll get each payment cycle will be the rate of the dividend x the number of your shares.
+The total amount of money you’ll get in each payment cycle will be the rate of the dividend times the number of your shares.
+So if the dividend per share is £1 and you have a hundred shares you will get £100 in that round.

 Remember: you need to look at the entire company history, product, and ethics before you invest.
-Some of the highest-yield companies may not fit well with your personal ethics – for example, Imperial Brands offers a yield over 10%, but it is a tobacco company, which some people may not want to invest in.
+Some of the highest-yielding companies may not fit well with your personal ethics – for example, Imperial Brands has tended to offer a yield over 10%, but it is a tobacco company, which some people may not want to invest in.

 Other companies may have a lower yield on their dividends but have less risk attached to the shares.
-These won’t pay out so much on dividends but offer a lower-risk option for new investors seeking to grow their wealth slowly over time.
+These won’t pay out so much on dividends but offer a lower-risk option for new investors seeking to grow their wealth slowly over time or for retired people looking for a regular income that is not too risky.

 Some companies don’t pay out dividends at all – instead, they reinvest the money into the business.
-This is thought to improve overall success of a business – but actually, historical earning growth appears to be highest when payout ratios are high, too.
+This is thought to improve the overall success of a business, but actually, historical earning growth appears to be highest when payout ratios are high, too.
 This may be due to companies paying out profits to shareholders using their remaining profit for reinvestment more efficiently with less financial waste.

 If you have a solid lump sum sitting in a cash savings account earning a meagre interest rate at the moment, consider investing some of that instead.